Lord George Sanger: Partnership

 John and George Sanger decided to take their show to country fairs, believing that they would make more money than at the fairs in London.
-In the winter of 1850–51 they returned to London and, in addition to their conjuring show, they rented Enon Chapel—a former charnel house— to run a "sort of winter theatrical show".
+In the winter of 1850–51 they returned to London and, in addition to their conjuring show, they rented Enon Chapel off Aldwych—a former charnel house— to run a "sort of winter theatrical show".
 They employed actors and put on a Christmas pantomime.
 After being informed that not all of the bodies improperly buried at the site had been removed, and that the authorities intended to close the building, the Sangers moved out.

 In 1851, the brothers took their show to The Great Exhibition fair in Knightsbridge, an event that, due to heavy rain, was a disappointment to the showmen.
 The fair was abandoned and the Sangers moved on to the north of England.
 After another successful season at Stepney Fair (with a 'tame oyster'), the brothers decided to start a circus.
 Their first purchase for the circus was a Welsh pony, for £7 and their assistants were two nieces, a nephew and four apprentices.

 In 1870, whilst still in partnership with brother John Sanger, George became a partner with the Mayor of Margate, Kent, Thomas Dalby Reeve to run an unused railway station in Margate named 'Hall-By-The-Sea' being used as a restaurant/dance hall.
 A salt marsh lying alongside was soon purchased to expand the business.
 In 1875 Reeve died and Sanger became sole proprietor and developed the site into pleasure gardens with various entertainment, a menagerie, lake, rides, skating and sideshows alongside the dance hall.
 The site was sold in 1919 to entrepreneur John Henry Iles who developed it into the Dreamland amusement park.

 In 1871, the Sanger brothers bought Astley's Amphitheatre for £11,000 and George Sanger ran it for 28 years until the London County Council ordered it to be closed in 1893.
 Sanger ended his professional relationship with his brother John in 1884.